buraglio/ipv6conntest/README.md

 ## Design

 The application features a clean, modern interface with:
-- Color scheme inspired by ipv6.army (blue primary colors, teal accents)
+- Color scheme inspired by ipv6.army (blue primary colors, orange and yellow accents)
-- Responsive design that works on desktop, tablet, and mobile
+- Responsive design that should work on desktop, tablet, and mobile
 - Clear visual indicators for test results (success/failure states)
-- Smooth animations and transitions
-- Easy-to-read typography
+- Easy-to-read, probably

 ## How It Works